rajshah9305/agentrajgpt/replit.md

 RAJGPT is designed to work with OpenAI-compatible API endpoints.
 You can use:
 - OpenAI's official API
 - Local LLM servers (LM Studio, Ollama with OpenAI compatibility)
-- Cloud providers with OpenAI-compatible endpoints
+- Cloud providers with OpenAI-compatible endpoints (Together AI, Groq, Fireworks, etc.)

 **Important**: To enable the multi-agent system, you must configure:
 1. `OPENAI_API_KEY` - Your API key for the service
 2. `OPENAI_BASE_URL` (optional) - Custom endpoint URL if not using OpenAI's official API
+3. `OPENAI_MODEL` (optional) - Model name to use (defaults to gpt-4o-mini)

 Without these configured, the agents will not be able to process tasks.
 The UI and infrastructure will work, but executions will fail with an authorization error.